Superspace formulation of exotic supergravities in six dimensions

 We want to formulate the on-shell fields as cohomology of the BRST operator

 in some field $\Psi(x,\theta,\lambda)$.
+Here, $D_\alpha$ is the fermionic covariant derivative, whose torsion in flat superspace is given by the gamma matrices.
 The BRST operator is nilpotent due to the constraint on $\lambda$.
 However, the pure spinor constraint is irreducible, and removes $6$ of the $32$ degrees of freedom in $\lambda$.
 This implies that the cohomology of a scalar field becomes trivial.
 The zero-mode cohomology (\ie, the algebraic cohomology when ${\*\over\*x}=0$) only consists of forms,

 The full cohomology becomes de Rahm cohomology.
 Even if the field $\Psi$ has no local degrees of freedom, it may play a r\^ole in an interacting theory, like \eg\ is refs. [\CederwallBLG,\CederwallABJM,\CederwallReformulation].